mattcurrie/cgb-acid-hell/README.md

 😈 Your Game Boy Color emulator does not pass this test. 😈

 ## Reference Image
-An accurate emulator should generate output identical to the image below:
+To pass this test an emulator should generate output identical to the image below:

 ![reference image](img/reference.png)